-Gene R. Nichol became the 26th president of the College of William and Mary on July 1, 2005.
+Gene R. Nichol became the 26th president of William & Mary on July 1, 2005.

 Nichol teaches courses in constitutional law and civil rights.
 He is the co-author of Federal Courts: Cases, Comments, and Questions (West, 2000) and a contributor to Where We Stand: Voices of Southern Dissent (NewSouth Books, 2004).
 Nichol has published articles and essays in the Harvard Law Review, the Yale Law Journal, the University of Chicago Law Review, the University of Pennsylvania Law Review, the Michigan Law Review, the California Law Review, the Virginia Law Review and an array of other leading legal journals.
 From 1998 to 1999, he was a political columnist for the Rocky Mountain News and the Colorado Daily.
 From 1999 to 2005, he was a regular op-ed writer for the Raleigh News & Observer.
 He has also written for The Nation and other periodicals.